deep-sea-tactics/software-2024-2025/README.md

 ## Technical Overview

 This repository is written in Python and Rust using PyO3 bindings.
-This repository will be tested and used on Ubuntu Linux.
-If you are not using Ubuntu or any debian based linux system, it may not work!
+This repository will be tested and used on a debian based linux.
+Furthermore, **this repository is designed to run on debian linux** (specifically rasbian).
+Please use a debian based distrobution for all testing.